aws-samples/aws-codebuild-multiple-buildspec/README.md

-# aws-codebuild-multiple-buildspec
+# codeBuild-multiple-buildspec

-Sample code to demonstrate the possibilities of running multiple different builds from the same repository using multiple AWS CodeBuild build specification files.
+This repo contains the sample application to showcase the possibilities of using multiple AWS CodeBuild build specification files to run multiple builds from same source repository.